The Albanians

 When to go

 Boasting a Mediterranean climate featuring often stiflingly hot, dry summers and moderately cool winters during which temperatures tend to drop severely at higher altitudes, there’s never an especially bad time to visit Albania.
 Tirana itself is buzzing all year round, with bar and restaurant terraces pretty much never closing.
-Choosing exactly when to visit is a matter of personal preference, although we recommend the late spring, especially during the month of May when the spring flowers bloom and it’s possible to walk around in shirtsleeves without burning to death.
+The coastal roads are resorts are very busy in July and August.
+We recommend visiting in late spring or early autumn, when it’s possible to walk around in short sleeves without burning to death.
 If you choose to visit during the hot summer months and are travelling on a limited budget, make sure your hotel has air-conditioning.